securealex/webreader_policy/README.md

 <p><strong>For other purposes</strong>: We may use Your information for other purposes, such as data analysis, identifying usage trends, determining the effectiveness of our promotional campaigns and to evaluate and improve our Service, products, services, marketing and your experience.</p>
 </li>
 </ul>
-<p>We may share Your personal information in the following situations:</p>
+<p>We may share Your usage information in the following situations:</p>
 <ul>
 <li><strong>With Service Providers:</strong> We may share Your personal information with Service Providers to monitor and analyze the use of our Service.</li>
 <li><strong>With Affiliates:</strong> We may share Your information with Our affiliates, in which case we will require those affiliates to honor this Privacy Policy.
 Affiliates include Our parent company and any other subsidiaries, joint venture partners or other companies that We control or that are under common control with Us.</li>